Hudson Taylor: CIM strategy

 Taylor's initial plan was to open up a mission station in an inland city remote from the temptations and foreign influence in Shanghai and Ningbo.
 He would then use that mission as a base to send workers on foot in the surrounding area to evangelize, distribute religious tracts, and seek converts and native leaders.
 His first effort to carry out that plan failed in Hangzhou.
-Instead, he began sending out missionaries to itinerate in villages and towns untouched by other missionary soccieties and foreign influence.
+Instead, he began sending out missionaries to itinerate in villages and towns untouched by other missionary societies and foreign influence.
 The theory was that when the locals became accustomed to CIM missionaries, opportunities to convert people to Christianity would open up; Chinese converts would carry the message to new areas; and permanent missions could be established.
 All this was to be done in secrecy without informing British diplomats and officials in port cities and risking interference, as had happened in Hangzhou.

 The response CIM missionaries got in their itinerations was "coldness, indifference, carelessness" The Chinese people were "proud, crude, callous, and annoying to the last degree...The Christian message fell on stony ground."

 The Chefoo Convention forced on China by Britain in 1876 made it legal for missionaries and other foreigners to travel to inland China.
 The CIM was quick to take advantage of the convention.
-The travels of James Cameron illustrate the itinerations undertaken by CIM missionaries, Between 1876 and 1882, Cameron traveled thousands of miles to nearly every province of China.
-Usually accompanied by Chinese Christians and sometimes other missionaries, he preached in villages and towns and sold bibles and tracts.
+The travels of James Cameron illustrate the itinerations undertaken by CIM missionaries, Between 1876 and 1882, Cameron travelled thousands of miles to nearly every province of China.
+Usually accompanied by Chinese Christians and sometimes other missionaries, he preached and sold bibles and tracts.
 On one eight-month journey he sold 20,000 bibles and preached to tens of thousands of people.
-He traveled with a mule, a bedroll, and a "minimum of necessities."
+He travelled with a mule, a bedroll, and a "minimum of necessities."